ali1810/Water_Solubility/README.md

 ### Model Evaluation

 The best-performing model and its parameters were selected based on minimizing the Mean Absolute Error (MAE).
-We have also evaluated our model on 5 experimented data and compaare with graph how the model behave on train and test data detail has givben in the notebook 'model_evaluation_test.ipynb'
+We have also evaluated our model on 5 experimented data and compaare with graph how the model behave on train and test data detail has givben in the notebook 'model_evaluation_test_data.ipynb'

 ## Installation & Setup